onyxrev/jquery_promiscuous_deferred/README.md

 * resolveWith
 * then

-And of course if you don't call $.Deferred.promiscuous on the promise it isn't affected at all.
+And of course if you don't call $.Deferred.makePromiscuous on the promise it isn't affected at all.